Skip to main content

 • Have loved ones expressed concern about your drinking or drug use?

 If you answered yes to one or more questions, it may be time to talk with someone.
-You don’t have to wait for things to get worse before asking for help.
+You do not have to wait for things to get worse before asking for help.

 Why Choose Tennessee Detox Center?